 The escalating costs of college may have you worried about how to pay for higher education.
 You’re smart to think about how to start saving for college, even if your kids are still young.

 A recent Fidelity survey found that parents plan to cover an average of 65% of the total cost of college.
 But it also noted that parents are on track to meet just 33% of their college savings goal.

 If you truly want to give your child the gift of a college education and free them from overwhelming student debt, the time to plan is now.

 When to Start Saving for Your Kids’ College Tuition

-It’s never too early or too late to start socking away money for your children’s education.
-If you can afford it, the earlier you start, the better.
-Getting a head start gives your money more time to grow over the long term, and rebound after any dips.
+With those numbers in mind, it’s never too early to start socking away money for your children’s education.
+Getting a head start gives your money more time to grow over the long term and to rebound after any dips.

-It also means you can recalibrate if your child seems to be on track for scholarships related to sports or academic achievements, or if he or she decides to forgo college.
+It also means you can recalibrate if your child seems to be on track for scholarships related to sports or academic achievements, or if your child decides to forgo college.
 Keep in mind that money you save will generally affect the financial aid package your child qualifies for.

-Before you launch a college savings plan for your kids, you need to make sure you have your other financial ducks in a row.
-First, you should focus on paying off any credit card balances or other high-interest debt.
-You also want to make sure you’ve paid off your own student loans, saved an emergency fund with three to six months of living expenses, and are on track in terms of saving for retirement.
+Before you launch a college savings plan for your kids, it’s best to have your other financial ducks in a row.
+You might first focus on paying off any credit card balances or other high-interest debt.
+Then you might want to make sure you’ve paid off your own student loans and saved an emergency fund (generally three to six months’ worth of living expenses), and are on track in terms of saving for retirement.